Brambor/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 required headers and add and remove includes as appropriate.

 Running IWYU on this codebase revealed some issues.
-You will need a version of IWYU where the following PR has been merged (which has not yet happened at time of writing, but with luck might make it into the clang-10 release of IWYU):
+You will need a version of IWYU where the following PR has been merged:

 * https://github.com/include-what-you-use/include-what-you-use/pull/775